ElizabethKendall/ChatBoard/README.md

 # ChatBoard
-A handy Django message board application built with an MVC framework, login and registration.
+A handy Django message board application built in Python with an MVC framework, login and registration.